Flank Steak vs Skirt Steak

 • Size and Shape: Flank steak is thicker and wider than skirt steak.
 Skirt steak is typically narrower and longer than flank steak.
 It has a tapered shape, with one end being wider and the other end narrower.

 • Taste: Both cuts of meat offer a nice beefy flavor.
-Since flank steaks are generally less fatty, they will be less flavorful than skirt steaks so they really benefit from a longer marination time.
+Since flank steaks are generally less fatty, they will be less flavorful than skirt steaks, so they benefit from a longer marination time.

 uncooked steak and skirt steak on a wood cutting board